 The second consideration is model size.
 A typical GPU has far less memory than the system RAM, and this can limit the size of model which can be stored in the GPU memory.
 Note that the entire model must fit in GPU memory; transferring data from system RAM to the GPU is very slow and this would have to be done at every time step, so Pogo does not support this.
 Most 2D models can be run on a single card, however medium-to-large 3D models will need multiple cards.

 The amount of time Pogo takes to run is dependent on the GPU (as discussed above this is primary dependent on memory bandwidth - more information can be found in the paper doi:10.1016/j.jcp.2013.10.017).
 It can also depend on CPU and other system parameters for pre- and post-processing (if these are included in the run-time comparison).

 There is a card calculator below which may be useful for estimating the requirements for a particular problem.

-At the time of writing (December 2017) a good individual card for Pogo would be the GTX 1080 Ti; this has 11GB of memory and 484GB/s bandwidth.
-This is the card which the developers of Pogo currently use for local testing.
-It is available for around £800 in the UK.
+At the time of writing a good individual card for Pogo would be the RTX 2080 Ti; this has 11GB of memory and an impressive 616GB/s bandwidth.
+The developers of Pogo currently use a 1080 Ti for local testing.
 Given a suitable system, i.e. with adequate cooling, four of these cards could be combined together.